 Guru Rinpoche is believed to have incarnated from the Lord Bhudha and locals have very strong belief that Guru is the final destination of all Buddhist.
 In this Pilgrimage tour of Bhutan we will take you to the footstep of Guru Rinpoche throughout the country where he has built many monasteries which has rich history of how Buddhism started in Bhutan.
 Most of the history is foretold in the form of paintings on the walls of the monasteries.
 Your guide for Bhutan Travel will take through this pilgrimage Journey of Bhutan.

-Value Added Tour: We will provide you with good English speaking MONK who can take you through the spiritual journey of Bhutan.
+Value Added Tour: We will provide you with good English speaking MONK who can take you through the Pilgrimage tour of Bhutan.

 - Incense Stick and offering while in spiritual tour.

 - Gift which can benefit the monks serving in the monastery.